 - Despite rumor, more real money is printed that Monopoly money each year

 - There are 7 main denominations in official Monopoly money – M1, M5, M10, M20, M50, M100 and M500

 - There’s no official Monopoly money name – it can be any currency you want it to be

 - Monopoly money doesn’t have any real-world value

 Is more Monopoly money printed than real money?

 Officially, more real money is printed than Monopoly money each year, despite some websites claiming the other way round.
-The Federal Reserve states that over $310 billion will be printed in 2022, while Monopoly’s manufacturers were expected to print around $30 billion in Monopoly money over the same period.
+The Federal Reserve states that between $180 billion and $204 billion will be printed in 2024, while Monopoly’s manufacturers were expected to print around $30 billion in Monopoly money over the same period.